brettz9/nogin/README.md

     1. Only complete solution if also **preventing signup/update from complaining about an existing email** (otherwise those pages could be used for detection instead).
+        1. In allowing disabling of `uniqueEmails`, require username be provided so will only send reset password for that account
     1. Optional since some sites might wish to enforce unique emails or identity-by-email, or may simply wish to give users full feedback about whether a lost password email was successfully